 a podcast that re.thinks everything

-The re.think podcast explores any topic, idea, or controversy through the lens of relationship intelligence.
-“Think with connection in mind” summarizes the relational magic hidden within re.thinking.
-By embracing this master mindset, you will optimize your connections, elevate your relationships, and boost your confidence.
+The re.think Podcast explores any topic, idea, or controversy through the lens of relationship intelligence.
+“Think with connection in mind” is the turn of phrase that reveals the magic hidden within re.thinking.
+By embracing this master mindset, you will optimize your leadership, elevate your relationships, and boost your confidence.
 Your skills, talents, and imagination are the perfect tools to complete the journey.

-Do you want to become gifted in relating to others?
+Do you want to become skilled in relating to others and enhance your leadership style at work and home?
 It’s about thinking with connection in mind, or “re.think.”
-This powerful word means “relationship-enhanced thinking.”
+This powerful term means “relationship-enhanced thinking.”
 While thinking is something we naturally do, re.thinking takes some tinkering.
-To re.think involves a sweeping awareness, creative reflection, and lots of practice…always keeping mutuality in mind, as it is the pinnacle of human development.
-This is how you take your relationship intelligence to the next level.
+To re.think involves a sweeping awareness, unending curiosity, creative reflection, and plenty of practice…always keeping mutuality in mind, as it is the pinnacle of human development.
+This is how you elevate your relationship intelligence to the next level.

 What is relationship intelligence?

-Being relationally intelligent means speaking without judgment, fiercely listening without letting your defenses take over, and finding ways to work together that benefit everyone involved.
-It’s about keeping an open mind, being curious, and stepping into conflict creatively.
+Being relationally intelligent means speaking without judgment, listening without letting your defenses take over, and finding creative ways to work together that benefit everyone involved.
+It’s about keeping an open mind, being curious, and stepping into conflict creatively while keeping mutuality in mind.

-Relational power begins with a deep investment in your self-development, especially in self-awareness, self-regulation, and self-advocacy.
-In a word, the first step of becoming relationally intelligent is “self-control.”
+Relational power begins with a deep investment in self-development, especially self-awareness, self-regulation, and self-advocacy.
+The first step to becoming relationally intelligent is self-control.
 The shortcut to mastering this amazing skill is reflected in the phrase, “It all starts with stopping.”
+You've tapped into the gold of personal enlightenment when you stop yourself before you say or do something that won’t be well received.

 The second step involves learning how to read the minds of others.
-Your first thought might be, “Mind reading is an illusion or only available to those with fortune-telling talents—you know, mentalists, psychics, and telepaths with amazing wizardly powers.”
-In truth, while mind reading may not seem possible for most of us, in psychology, “mentalization” is the term that describes the process of creating mental models of self and other people.
-These internal models are relied upon to inform your intuition and guide your thoughts and actions as you relate to people around you.
+After reading about this step, your immediate thought might be, “Mind reading is an illusion or only available to those with fortune-telling talents—you know, mentalists, psychics, and telepaths with amazing wizardly powers.”
+In truth, while mind reading may not seem possible for most of us, in psychology, “mentalization” describes the process of creating mental models of ourselves and others.
+We depend on these internal models to inform our intuition, enhance our empathy, and guide our thoughts and actions as we interact with those around us.
 So, is mind reading possible?
 It must be since we do it all the time!

-That’s it: step one is enlightenment, and step two is mind reading.
-When put this way, achieving relationship intelligence appears on par with creating peace on Earth or reversing the sun's orbit.
-Don’t fret; it’s more like learning sixth-grade math.
-Learning to be relationally intelligent requires effort, but not as much as you think.
+That’s it—just two steps: step one is enlightenment, and step two is mind reading.
+When framed this way, achieving relationship intelligence seems as daunting as creating peace on Earth or reversing the sun's orbit.
+Don’t worry; it’s more like learning sixth-grade math.
+Okay, maybe it’s closer to patting your head and rubbing your stomach.
+The point is that developing relationship intelligence requires effort, but not as much as you think.

-Being relationally intelligent compels you to know much about your sense of self, the world around you, and how the two interact, especially when things aren’t going your way.
+Being relationally intelligent encourages you to understand your sense of self, the world around you, and how the two interact, particularly when things aren’t going your way.
 Are you a people pleaser or blunt without intending to hurt others?
-We’re all a constellation of good, bad, and bizarre.
+We’re all a mix of good, bad, and unusual.
 This is what makes us human.
-What makes you tick?
-How do you act when things are running smoothly versus when things go off the rails?
+What motivates you?
+How do you behave when things are running smoothly versus when things go off the rails?

-It’s easy—almost reflexive—to shut down or counterattack during conflict.
-This makes complete sense since your mind is designed to protect you from bad things happening.
-The interplay of your genetic gifts, upbringing, relationship history, and imagination guides you to react without thinking.
-Without examining how these four factors synergize, you’ll be locked into a cycle of doing what you always do.
+It’s easy—almost instinctive—to shut down or counterattack during conflict.
+This makes perfect sense since your mind is designed to protect you from negative experiences.
+The interplay of your genetic gifts, upbringing, relationship history, and imagination drives you to react without reflection.
+Without examining how these four factors work together, you’ll be stuck in a pattern of repeating what you always do.

-Your regular response to conflict is your “default mode.”
-Outside of conscious awareness, your built-in psychological defense system takes over during moments of distress and discord.
-Following the blueprint of evolutionary logic, your mind has evolved for particular and functional purposes; it’s a shame that handling conflict with people is not one of them.
+Your typical response to conflict is your “default mode.”
+Outside of conscious awareness, your innate psychological defense system activates during moments of distress and discord.
+Following the principles of evolutionary logic, your mind has evolved for specific and functional purposes; unfortunately, managing conflict with others is not one of them.

-In summary, intelligence is your mental capacity for grasping truths, facts, meanings, and connections.
-Similarly, relationship intelligence is your ability to learn and understand how people are connected to, behave toward, and interact with each other.
-As your r.IQ grows, you’ll find that getting your needs met by different people, even when conflict occurs, happens with greater ease.
+Summing up and moving on, intelligence refers to your mental capacity for grasping truths, facts, meanings, and connections.
+Similarly, relationship intelligence involves how people connect to, behave toward, and interact with one another.
+As your relationship intelligence becomes more natural, you will find that having your needs met by different people, even in the face of conflict, becomes much more manageable and somewhat easier.

-To explore how your mind works with and without your permission, click the “Mind Rule” button below.
-You’ll be taken to a page that provides an overview of Dr. Zierk’s book, “Mind Rules: Who’s in Control—You or Your Mind?
+However, there’s a catch: to become relationally intelligent, you must understand how your mind operates.
+Fortunately, there’s an easy way to achieve this challenging task.
+To explore how your mind functions with and without your permission, click the “Mind Rule” button below.
+You’ll be directed to a page that offers an overview of Dr. Zierk’s book, “Mind Rules: Who’s in Control—You or Your Mind?

 Mind Rules